 Step 6: Use a French Drain

 The French Drain is used for more serious water issues, but it’s better to install this beforehand so that these issues never pop up during crucial times like if TSHTF.
-This type of drain has a continuous piping system that runs below the floor of the cellar or basement.
+This type of drain has a continuous piping system that runs below the floor of the cellar.

-The piping will run along the entire space of the cellar or basement.
-It is pretty similar to the installation of a sump pump, but it will require cutting and taking out a 12 inches long and deep strip of the floor of your cellar or basement.
+The piping will run along the entire space of the cellar.
+It is pretty similar to the installation of a sump pump, but it will require cutting and taking out a 12 inches long and deep strip of the floor of your cellar.
 You will then lay in the piping and surround it with some gravel that is coarse.

 Step 8: Install a Hydroclay System